ArcticSnow/photo4D/README.md

 ## Strategy

-1- open RAW on Python and split image between snow area and other using threshold 2- expose using histogram equalizer both masked selection 3- recombine image to run through Micmac
+1. open RAW on Python and split image between snow area and other using threshold
+2. expose using histogram equalizer both masked selection
+3. recombine image to run through Micmac

-4- run micmac script using different parameter (number of pics, position of camera, exposition 5- estimate model error against (lidar?)
+4. run micmac script using different parameter (number of pics, position of camera, exposition
+5. estimate model error against (lidar?).
+Test Micmac method on a scene with no snow